Donald Trump Supporter Faces Criminal Charges For Purposefully Coughing On Anti-MAGA Protester

 Make arresting gross a**holes great again.

-As if Trump supporters could be any more disgusting a particularly revolting MAGA moron has helped the party of #45 reach a new low.
+As if Trump supporters could be any more disgusting, now, a particularly revolting MAGA moron has helped the party of #45 reach a new low.
 According to TMZ, a 61-year-old man named Raymond Deskins has been charged with a misdemeanor for simple assault after a confrontation with an anti-Trumper on the soon-to-be-fired President’s own golf course.

 Deskins accosted a woman who was speaking ill of his zaddy Donald and approached her, without wearing a mask or any face covering whatsoever and coughs forcefully on her while also blowing his potentially COVID-riddled breath in her direction.